automagisch/ratchet/README.md

 2. Install all NPM dependencies from package.json and install bower packages from bower.json (bower install will be auto-triggered after npm finishes)
-`$ npm install` (if you get errors, try installing with `$ sudo npm install`)
+`$ npm install` (if you get errors, try installing with `$ sudo npm install`) *note: this installation procedure might take a while, grab some coffee!*

 3. Start the server and start gulp tasks
 `$ npm start`